NJ Man in Federal Judge Death Threat Case Won't Leave Cell for Court, Tells Judge to Visit: Officials

-The man accused of threatening to kill a federal judge in New Jersey, allegedly telling a law clerk that he was "gonna put a bullet in the judge's brain," apparently refused to leave his cell Thursday to attend his scheduled video court appearance.
+The man accused of threatening to kill a federal New Jersey judge who a day ago refused to leave his cell for court, suggesting that the judge come to visit him, did go in person to his hearing on Friday -- though it was rife with outbursts.

-The U.S. Marshals Service told the judge handling the hearing that 46-year-old Jonathan Williams was refusing to comply with Marshals' requests to leave his cell, telling them that if the judge wanted to see him, the judge could come to visit him in his cell, officials with knowledge of what transpired told News 4.

-Pennsylvania Magistrate Judge Timothy Rice delayed the hearing until Friday.
-It will instead be held in person in Camden, Rice decided after consulting with prosecutors and the public defender.

-Rice said if Williams still refuses to cooperate and won't come to Camden, Marshals are authorized to use any reasonable and necessary force to get him to court so he can be advised of his rights and perhaps undergo a psychiatric evaluation.
-He pointed out Williams has a history of "assaultive behavior."

-The case was moved from New Jersey to the Pennsylvania federal court as a matter of fairness, as the judge allegedly threatened by Williams serves in New Jersey.
+The scheduled video appearance Thursday in Pennsylvania for 46-year-old Jonathan Williams was moved to an in-person hearing Friday in Camden -- and the judge assigned to the case had told U.S. Marshals that if Williams wouldn't leave his cell this time, Marshals could do what they needed to ensure compliance.

+Pennsylvania Magistrate Judge Timothy Rice ordered a psychiatric evaluation Friday for Williams, who has been accused of threatening to kill a federal judge in Newark, New Jersey, where the defendant lives.
+It came after Williams repeatedly disrupted the proceedings with outbursts, twice giving Rice the middle finger.

-Williams was taken into custody a day ago and charged with making a threat to assault and murder the New Jersey federal judge, U.S. Attorney Rachael Honig said.
+Williams was taken into custody earlier this week and charged with threatening to assault and murder the New Jersey federal judge, federal officials said.
+His public defender was overheard asking Marshals before Friday's hearing to stay close to her because she was a bit concerned for her safety, with Williams sitting next to her.

-On Monday, he allegedly called a judge's chambers at least twice, according to court documents and statements, with the first call answered by a courtroom deputy.
-Williams talked to the deputy about a civil suit he's involved in that is before the judge, saying the case needed to get started immediately so he could "get my settlement," court papers say.

-The second time Williams called, he spoke to a law clerk and allegedly said, "Before the snow starts falling on my head, I'm gonna put a bullet in the Judge's brain," and called the judge a "scumbag," according to court documents.
+During that hearing, he briefly ranted about that judge and the civil suit he had been involved in before that judge.
+Williams then proclaimed he was a "sovereign" and described New Jersey as a racist state.

+He said, "Have a good day your honor.
+God bless you," when he left the courtroom.

 The Newark resident faces up to 10 years in prison, as well as a $250,000 fine.
 Sources told NBC New York that Williams, who apparently is homeless, was previously arrested for threatening a Newark city council member.